Marine viruses: Viral shunt

+Regulating the carbon cycle

+Viruses act as "regulators" of the global carbon cycle because they impact the material cycles and energy flows of food webs and the microbial loop.
+The average contribution of viruses to the Earth ecosystem carbon cycle is 8.6%, of which its contribution to marine ecosystems (1.4%) is less than its contribution to terrestrial (6.7%) and freshwater (17.8%) ecosystems.
+Over the past 2,000 years, anthropogenic activities and climate change have gradually altered the regulatory role of viruses in ecosystem carbon cycling processes.
+This has been particularly conspicuous over the past 200 years due to rapid industrialization and the attendant population growth.

 Limiting algal blooms

 Microorganisms make up about 70% of the marine biomass.
 It is estimated viruses kill 20% of the microorganism biomass each day and that there are 15 times as many viruses in the oceans as there are bacteria and archaea.
 Viruses are the main agents responsible for the rapid destruction of harmful algal blooms, which often kill other marine life.
 Scientists are exploring the potential of marine cyanophages to be used to prevent or reverse eutrophication.
 The number of viruses in the oceans decreases further offshore and deeper into the water, where there are fewer host organisms.

 Gene transfer

 Marine bacteriophages often contain auxiliary metabolic genes, host-derived genes thought to sustain viral replication by supplementing host metabolism during viral infection.
 These genes can impact multiple biogeochemical cycles, including carbon, phosphorus, sulfur, and nitrogen.

 Viruses are an important natural means of transferring genes between different species, which increases genetic diversity and drives evolution.
 It is thought viruses played a central role in early evolution, before bacteria, archaea and eukaryotes diversified, at the time of the last universal common ancestor of life on Earth.
 Viruses are still one of the largest reservoirs of unexplored genetic diversity on Earth.